-Technological - Computing, Coding, Computational Thinking, Information Technology, Digital Literacy and Design and technology
+Technological - Computing, Coding, Computational Thinking, Information Technology, Digital Literacy and Design and technology including the safe and appropriate use of the internet and generative AI.

 We have specialist teaching in PE, Music, Drama and Science, which enhances our curriculum.
 Additionally our Outdoor Learning and Life Skills sessions enrich the curriculum to ensure the needs of all children are met.